mitsuki31/jmatrix/README.md

 Matrix m = new Matrix(4, 4, 5);
 ```

-The matrix constructed above should output the same like this:
+The constructed matrix above will looks like this:

 ```math
 \begin{bmatrix}